 If your Mac is slow after the update, but you don’t want to perform this lengthy process and revert to the previous OS, you could try a quick solution.
 CleanMyMac X has a helpful Maintenance feature that could fix all possible problems on your Mac.

 - Open CleanMyMac X.

 - Check the boxes next to the maintenance tasks you want to run.

 Wait till CleanMyMac X runs the set of fixes to speed up your Mac.

 Reverting to the previous macOS may seem like a terrifying task.
-But if you open this article on your phone and follow the instructions, it will be much easier and faster.
+But if you open this article on your phone or another device and follow the instructions, it will be much easier and faster.
 Don’t forget to clear your Mac before the backup – you will save a lot of free space and remove old clutter that slows down your machine.